cvmfs/doc-cvmfs/cpt-shrinkwrap.rst

 where a directory exists for each repository and a ``.data`` directory containing the content-addressed files for deduplication.

+The shrinkwrap output directory should be formatted with XFS.
+The ext file systems limit the number of hard links to 64k.

 ======================================== =======================================
 **File Path**                            **Description**